ericgibby/angular-upgrade-prototype/README.md

-# Angular Upgrade Prototype
+# AngularJS to React Upgrade Prototype

-This is a basic AngularJS application to be used for prototyping partial upgrades by including components written with other frameworks, such as Angular or React.
+This is a basic AngularJS-React hybrid application to be used for prototyping partial upgrades by including components written with other frameworks, such as Angular or React.

 ## Setup